Managing Your Fabric Software

 The post-ISSU report displays a summary of the results of the checks performed before and after the upgrade, consecutively.
 Analyze the report for any errors and take corrective actions, as required.

-6. Perform the following to view the reports:
+6. To view the reports:

 Generate post-upgrade snapshot of the switch configuration (optional)